 So if omnichannel customer service isn’t enough, what is?

 An asynchronous approach.
 All of your customer channels — from old-fashioned phone support to multiple digital channels, must be accessible in a single, continuous thread.
 The customer should have the autonomy to leave the conversation and rejoin it later without losing traction on resolving the issue.
 And human agents should be empowered to follow the customer’s journey and issue seamlessly too, so they can provide faster resolution with full insight into the situation.

-With asynchronous messaging, it’s also easy to integrate answer bots and automation into your customer service strategy, so customers can help themselves.
+With asynchronous messaging, it’s also easy to integrate QuickSearch Bots and automation into your customer service strategy, so customers can help themselves.

 After all, what customers are ultimately looking for is not to use one channel versus another, but to get their issue resolved quickly and painlessly.
 They don’t want to have to differentiate between conversations through email and on the phone, or through in-app messaging and live chat.
 To the customer, it’s all one conversation with your company, and your technology should be set up to enable that outcome.